-Winter Road Trip: Capitol Reef to Bryce Canyon
+Winter Road Trip: Where to Stay, Hike and Eat When Traveling from Capitol Reef to Bryce Canyon

 "By taking the scenic drive between the parks, you can see Grand Staircase-Escalante National Monument, the Escalante Petrified Forest and much more."

 Day One: Capitol Reef National Park